acmsigsoft/EmpiricalStandards/docs/drafts/Template.md

 ## Suggested Readings

 Smith, John.
 2025.
 Paper name. *Proceedings of Conference*, Halifax, CA: ACM, Jan.
 1-4.
 (From SE and elsewhere.
-Stick with the most important and helpful works, including your own if appropriate
+Stick with the most important and helpful works, including your own if appropriate.
+Use ACM style.

 ## Exemplars